 Legal Entity Name

-To be recognized by the state of South Dakota, businesses are required to register a legal entity name.
-This serves as the official identification for the company and it’s to avoid potential duplication by other businesses.
+Businesses must register a legal entity name to be recognized by the state of South Dakota.
+This serves as the company’s official identification and prevents potential duplication by other businesses.

-South Dakota has specific guidelines regarding company suffixes (such as LLC, LP, or Corp) and it’s necessary for the name to accurately represent the type of business being registered.
+South Dakota has specific guidelines regarding company suffixes (such as LLC, LP, or Corp), and the name must accurately represent the registered business type.
 To ensure that your chosen name is available, you can use the database provided by the South Dakota Secretary of State for verification purposes.

 Trademark

-In the state of South Dakota, businesses can obtain intellectual property protection for their name or logo through a trademark.
-To ensure that the desired name or logo isn’t already registered, it’s essential to thoroughly search the USPTO database.
+Businesses can obtain Intellectual Property protection for their name or logo through a trademark.
+To ensure that the desired name or logo isn’t already registered, it’s essential to scour the USPTO database.

 Once successfully registered, a trademark provides exclusive rights to the name or logo, prohibiting others from using similar identifiers for comparable goods or services throughout the country.
 Nonetheless, it should be noted that acquiring a trademark doesn’t automatically grant universal usage rights for the designated name or logo in all situations.